JasperZhang121/Android_Rental_App/items/report.md

 *LinkHome is an online accommodation property buying application, which specialises in rental housing in Australia*

-*PetBook is a social media application specifically targetting pet owners... it provides... certified practitioners, such as veterians are indicated by a label next to their profile...*
+*PetBook is a social media application specifically targeting pet owners... it provides... certified practitioners, such as veterinarian are indicated by a label next to their profile...*

 **Application Use Cases and or Examples**